How to Build a Capsule Wardrobe That Really Will Last a Lifetime

 As users took to Instagram wearing brand-new outfits for each post, many found it difficult to keep up with the endless fast-fashion hauls and OOTDs being presented to them.
 Overconsumption was rife, but then, things started to turn.
 As a community, fashion lovers banded together to call for more sustainable shopping habits and championed getting sufficient wear out of the clothes they owned rather than replacing them when a new trend or aesthetic came around.

 Still, creating a capsule wardrobe is a very personal endeavour—one that takes time, perseverance, and a lot of analysis.
 What works for one person's capsule wardrobe won't for another, so there's no hard and fast rule to assembling one.
-Realising this, I decided to ask some fashion experts who have gone on their own capsule-wardrobe journeys to share their experiences, as well as favourite staples.
-What I learnt from their insight was that times change, trends move on and so do tidy solutions.
+Realising this, I thought about my own capsule-wardrobe journey as well as my favourite staples.
+What I learnt from my experience was that times change, trends move on and so do tidy solutions.
 And it turns out we might have taken the capsule wardrobe approach too literally.

-How to Capsule Wardrobe, According to Fashion Experts:
+How to Capsule Wardrobe, According to a Fashion Editor:

 1. Invest in Solid Basics: